Brain-Development-and-Disorders-Lab/mars/website/docs/Searching.md

 When building a rule involving Projects, the user can select a Project from the value dropdown menu.
 The rule criteria refers to the Entity's membership in that Project.
 For example, "contains" means the Entity is a member of the specified Project.

-### Advanced Query Search - Relationships
+### Advanced Query Search - Links

-When building a rule involving Relationships, the user can select an Entity from the value dropdown menu.
-The rule criteria refers to whether the Entity has any relationship to the target Entity.
-For example, "contains" means that some relationship exists between the result and the specified Entity.
+When building a rule involving Links, the user can select an Entity from the value dropdown menu.
+The rule criteria refers to whether the Entity has any link to the target Entity.
+For example, "contains" means that some links exists between the result and the specified Entity.

 ### Advanced Query Search - Attributes